Physics-Informed Unit Commitment Framework for Nuclear Reactors

-Exhaustive xenon kinetics simulations for several ramp protocols were performed to generate a lookup table that links minimum allowable power level ($P_{\min,n}^*$) and post shutdown deadtime ($\Delta t_{deadtime,n}$) to the remaining reactivity margin. \Cref{fig:pmin_deadtime_keff} illustrates pictorially the lookup table parameters enforcement across different $k_{eff}$ values as the fuel undergoes burnup.
+Exhaustive xenon transient simulations for different ramp sequences are performed to generate a lookup table that links minimum allowable power level ($P_{\min,n}^*$) and post shutdown deadtime ($\Delta t_{deadtime,n}$) to the remaining reactivity margin. \Cref{fig:pmin_deadtime_keff}. illustrates pictorially the lookup table parameter enforcement across different $\mathrm{k_{eff}}$ values as the fuel undergoes burnup.
 In effect, we adjust reactivity degradation based on reactor operation at full load or part load by scaling degradation based on burnup.
 This allows us to track reactivity decline over time, impose appropriate operating constraints, and prevent power stagnation.
-In the next section we discuss the use of these parameters in a UC framework.